 Although mass messages are an effective means of communicating they don’t necessarily come off as thoughtful when they’re used to show appreciation.
 Instead, opt for drafting individualized messages pointing out the contributions that the employee has made.
 This shows their individual efforts did not go unnoticed.

 2. Non-traditional rewards

 As the saying goes “it’s not the gift, but the thought that counts.”
-Acknowledge hard work with a Starbucks voucher, a day off or even the occasional early Friday afternoon to give employees a little time away from their to-do lists is always a much-appreciated reward.
+Acknowledge hard work with a Starbucks voucher, rewarding them with a gift coupon, a day off or even the occasional early Friday afternoon to give employees a little time away from their to-do lists is always a much-appreciated reward.

 Working from home comes with its own challenges as some remote workers struggle to separate their business lives from their personal lives.
 Show that you understand this problem by encouraging them to take vacation and then respecting that by leaving them alone during PTO.

 If the budget allows implement a rewards and recognition program, where employers, as well as employees, can recognize the efforts of each other.
 Alternatively, a company-wide retreat is an invaluable way to bring teams together, allowing them to step away from their norm to bond over shared experiences and team building activities.

 Few things are worse than an employee feeling like they don’t have a voice and they’re merely a cog in the machine.
 To combat this, implementing a feedback system that offers not only a chance for performance-related feedback but an open discussion.
 This gives employees an identity and often leads to enhanced productivity through streamlined processes and fresh ideas.